Daniel-KM/Omeka-S-module-Shibboleth/README.md

 Usage
 -----

-Copy the file `shibboleth.ini` available in the folder `config` of the plugin into the folder `config/` of Omeka, then update this config file.
+Copy the array `[shibboleth]` from the config of the module to the local config of Omeka (file `config/local.config.php`) and adapt it to your network config.

-In particular, the attribute map may be modified to get the good username and display name.
+In particular, the attribute map may be modified to get the good username.
 The roles specified inside your Ldap must be mapped to the ones uses by Omeka too.
 Generally, just replace the `xxx` by the ones used in your ldap manager.

 Before moving into production, check the security and check the rights of each roles.